Rei-SwitchBot/faq/en-us/Blind Tilt.md

 1. Make sure you have the latest version of the SwitchBot App.

-2. Make sure the cloud service of the Blind Tilt is enabled.
+2. Make sure the Third-party Service of the Blind Tilt is enabled.

 ![Image](https://support.switch-bot.com/hc/article_attachments/26002106387095)